The list of terms with their definitions in the ChemAxon Compound Registration system:

 The default structure editor is Marvin JS.
 But for editing structures, Marvin or ChemDraw can be also set.
 When choosing the editor, please be aware that Chrome and Mozilla FF (since Firefox 52 version ) doesn't support applets any more.
 Marvin and ChemDraw as structure editors can be used only with Internet Explorer.

-ChemDraw 15, and 16 can be used successfully as structure editor within the Compound Registration web application, if it is installed locally on your computer, but only with Internet Explorer.
-However, in order to use ChemDraw, you need to have ChemDraw ActiveX plugin allowed.
+ChemDraw 15, 16 and from version 20.8.0-2005111440 also ChemDraw 17 and 18 can be used successfully as structure editor within the Compound Registration web application, if it is installed locally on your computer, but only with Internet Explorer.
+However, in order to use ChemDraw, you need to have ChemDraw ActiveX plugin installed and then allow access in Internet Explorer.

 For more information about ChemAxon's Structure Checkers please consult the Structure Checker Documentation .

 Submission is a record of a successful, failed, or in-progress registration.
-A Submission comprises the information needed for a registration (such as a structure, a lot ID, LnbRef, etc.), a submission status, and additional meta-information (such as the time of registration).
+A Submission comprises the information needed for a registration (such as a structure, a lot ID, Definitions of Terms#LnbRef, etc.), a submission status, and additional meta-information (such as the time of registration).
 Failed and in-progress Submissions can be seen in the staging area.

 The Submission ID is an automatic identifier for a submission entry, that is generated in increasing numerical order with the increment of 1 during entering a record into the registration system.

 The Submission page is the page where a submission from the staging area is opened in order to register it manually.
-On the Submission page, you can edit the structure, CST, LnbRef, Molweight, Restriction, Salts and Solvates and the Additional data.
+On the Submission page, you can edit the structure, Definitions of Terms#CST, Definitions of Terms#LnbRef, Molweight, Definitions of Terms#Restriction, Definitions of Terms#Salts and Solvates and the Additional data.
 On the Submission page, you can turn on or off registration options and can apply structure checker/fixers.

 The Submission Type describes for each submission, which service was used and in what kind of circumstances for creating the submission.
 The Submission Type can be e.g. AutoRegister, AutoRegisterBulk, ManualRegister, DeleteId, DeleteTree etc.